novemberde/mcp-youtube/README.md

 ```

 **Returns:**
-- The file paths where screenshots were saved
+- File paths to saved screenshots

-### Notes
+## Notes
-- All tools require `yt-dlp` to be installed on your system
-- The `get_screenshots` tool requires `ffmpeg` to be installed on your system
+- Ensure `yt-dlp` and `ffmpeg` are installed globally.
-- The server uses temporary directories for processing, which are automatically cleaned up after use
+- The server uses temporary directories for processing, which are automatically cleaned up.
-- Error handling is implemented for all tools with descriptive error messages
+- Error handling provides descriptive messages for troubleshooting.

+## Contributing
+Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
+5. Create a new Pull Request

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.